-These are just snapshots of the beautiful artwork and interactive features that have been sprinkled throughout CHOC’s main hospital campus and Thompson Autism Center, both in Orange, as part of Disney’s philanthropic initiative dedicated to delivering comfort and inspiration to children facing serious illness.
+These are just snapshots of the beautiful artwork and interactive features that have been sprinkled throughout CHOC’s main hospital campus and Thompson Autism and Neurodevelopmental Center, both in Orange, as part of Disney’s philanthropic initiative dedicated to delivering comfort and inspiration to children facing serious illness.

 Among the new experiences are “magic windows,” which offer dynamic and mesmerizing views into the worlds of beloved stories; large-scale murals that draw the imagination into the vibrant worlds of Disney’s storytelling and leverage augmented reality content; and “magic art,” digital screens that spark to life with favorite characters offering fun messages.

 Building upon a longtime partnership